-The Institutional Asset Management subdivision has developed a clear investment process and service philosophy based on the principles of equality and transparency for institutional investors, which they view as a key to maintaining long-term relationships and trust.
-Initially, investment opportunities are identified and analysed, with worthwhile investment opportunities being subsequently proposed to an investment committee.
-The investment committee evaluates the proposed opportunities in accordance with the investment policy statements and, if the evaluation is satisfactory, the trade is undertaken.
-The portfolios are subsequently supervised on a daily basis with periodic risk management assessments.
+The Institutional Asset Management subdivision has developed a clear investment process and service philosophy based on the principles of equality and transparency for institutional investors.
 Investments decisions for individual portfolios of institutional investors are made on a daily basis, investment policy statement are reviewed annually and long-term investment goals are reviewed every one to five years.